 The museum is located in Building 201 (one of the original 1904 Barracks) next to the Park Office at Fort Worden.
 It is open 365 days/year 11 a.m.–4 p.m.
 Admission: Effective April 1, 2013 rates are $4 adults, $2 ages 6-12, and a $10 family value package covering 2 generations.
 Admission is free for children ages 5 and younger and active duty service members.
 Effective August 15, 2014 partners and dependents of active duty military service members pay half price.
 Group rates are available for students, scouts and similar organizations by prior arrangement.
 Please Contact the Museum.

 Help support Washington State Parks, purchase a Discover Pass.
 Passes are available at (click on the names for a Google Map) the Friends of Fort Worden Gift Shop (in their new location), the Coast Artillery Museum at Fort Worden, the Registration Desk in the Commons, and some other Fort Worden Partners for $30 without any additional charges so you save $5.
 Because the Partners sell the Pass at cost without any markup, some only take cash or checks.
 The Coast Artillery Museum, the Gift Shop and the Registration Desk in the Commons can accept credit cards.

 Visit Fortworden.org for information about accommodations and events at the Fort.

-On Saturdays of the same months there is a free, guided Walking Tour of Artillery Hill beginning at 1 PM, starting in the grassy field near Battery Randol.
+We can also do a guided Walking Tour of Artillery Hill starting in the grassy field near Battery Randol.
 The walking tour covers 1-1.5 miles and can last up to 2 hours if people are interested.
 A flashlight is advised, but not required.
 Donations are always appreciated.
 The guide will be happy to accept donations on behalf of the Museum.
 We also have a donation box at the HECP when it's open, and always at the Museum.